Manuel Margot Player Props: Rays vs. Braves

 Manuel Margot At The Plate

-- Margot has 13 doubles, a triple, three home runs and 15 walks while hitting .250.
+- Margot is batting .249 with 13 doubles, a triple, three home runs and 15 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.